-This last condition we state as: $u$ satisfies the Cauchy-Riemann equation with a Hamiltonian perturbation term.
+where the above limits are uniform in $t.$ This last condition we state as: $u$ satisfies the Cauchy-Riemann equation with a Hamiltonian perturbation term.
 However, for short these solutions will often be referred to simply as {\bf pseudoholomorphic strips}.
 The chord $p_-$ will be called the {\bf input} while $p_+$ will be called the {\bf output}.

 The {\bf Floer energy} of a strip is the quantity